-My husband and I married in 2012 and we have a beautiful daughter, Clara, now 3.
+My husband and I have a beautiful daughter, Clara, now 3.
 When we were dating, my relationship with my mother in-law was cordial – she accepted that her son was in love with me, and treated me decently.

 After we married, we had plans to get our own place.
 We scouted around for resale flats and condos, but never seemed to settle for the right one.
 In the meantime, my in-laws often told my husband that there was no need for us to get our own place.
 After all, they lived in a more-than-big-enough terrace house that was spacious enough for us to have our own privacy.
 My mother-in-law also said that it would be nice to be able to have dinner together every night.
 So, reluctantly, I agreed to that living arrangement, which I always saw as temporary, till we found the right home for ourselves.